SIGCOMM21-5G/artifact/MI-RRC-Power/README.md

 - Trace 1-3 were collected when triggering the phone to enter RRC_CONNECTED after 20s inactivity (back to RRC_IDLE).
 - Trace 4-6 were collected when performing the same experiment under 5G.

 We only provide sample data in this repo.
-Please find the complete dataset and the data summary in:
+Please find the complete dataset and the data summary on [Google drive](https://drive.google.com/drive/folders/13xJokrKJ6v8PdbgtD-xokCJuVyu_O4eZ?usp=sharing).
-> (links here)

 ### Requirements